MxSLmafao/Backup-Bot/README.md

 Type `/restore` and start typing - the bot will show you a list of available backups with dates!

 **Features:**
-- Autocomplete for backup IDs
+- Autocomplete for backup IDs with file sizes
 - Interactive button confirmation (✅ Confirm / ❌ Cancel)
-- Shows backup date and time
+- Shows backup date, time, and size
+- Automatic decompression of gzip backups
+- Backwards compatible with uncompressed backups
 - 30-second timeout for confirmation

 ⚠️ **WARNING**: This will DELETE all current channels and roles before restoring!